johnbillion/user-switching/readme.md

 ### Privacy Statement ###

 User Switching makes use of browser cookies in order to allow users to switch to another account.
-Its cookies operate using the same mechanism as the authentication cookies in WordPress core, therefore they contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information.
-The name of the cookies are `wordpress_user_sw_{hash}`, `wordpress_user_sw_secure_{hash}`, and `wordpress_user_sw_olduser_{hash}`, where `{hash}` is an identifier unique to the installation of WordPress.
+Its cookies operate using the same mechanism as the authentication cookies in WordPress core, therefore their values contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information.
+The names of the cookies are:

+* `wordpress_user_sw_{COOKIEHASH}`
+* `wordpress_user_sw_secure_{COOKIEHASH}`
+* `wordpress_user_sw_olduser_{COOKIEHASH}`

 User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.